By Debbie Lee Wesselmann

-3) Simple plots can be as suspenseful as complex ones.
-It’s the passion behind the situation and what’s at stake for the characters that will hold your readers’ attention.
-Of course, certain genres require plot complexity, but even in the case of mystery novels, overburdening the work with plot can be counterproductive.
+The passion behind the situation and what’s at stake for the characters will hold your readers’ attention.
+Of course, certain genres require plot complexity, but even in the case of mystery novels, overburdening the work with twists and turns can be counterproductive.
 Find the heart of your story and concentrate on it, with all its implications and subtleties and details.

-5) Fiction charged with autobiographical emotion soars.
 What does this mean?
 Don’t write about your life unless you’re writing non-fiction.
 Write about how you feel.
 For example, if you fear losing your father, write a story where a character copes with such a death.
-If you tipped unexpectedly in a canoe, take those panicked first few moments and give them life in another story.
+If you’ve tipped unexpectedly in a canoe, take those panicked first few moments and give them life in another fictional situation.
 Emotions in stories don’t need to be high ones – grief, hysteria, abject fear – but should run through the words like an undertow pulling the reader deep inside.
 This writerly passion, derived from your unique experience and personality, will differentiate your story from all others.

 Your plot should consist of a series of dramatic moments.

 Read a few play scripts to learn how dramatic scenes work.
 Novice writers often fail to fully develop the drama inherent in their stories, either cutting it off before the climax or having it occur “off stage” or unseen by the reader.
 Note how each play scene depends on what happened before.
 Study how they are strung together to form a powerful whole.